 Instagram has come a long way since June 2016.
-In under one year, we’ve seen major algorithm updates, the creation of business profiles, stories and now, collections.
+There are many benefits of Instagram for business but in under one year, we’ve seen major algorithm updates, the creation of business profiles, stories and now, collections.
 As social media marketing specialists, we work with a number of Australian businesses and the general consensus is that of confusion, now that Instagram is getting all tricked-out.

 It’s no secret Instagram isn’t shy to “adopt” competitor features.
 Since being acquired by Facebook we’re seeing a very similar business profile system, complete with boosted post functions.
 It’s all but made Snapchat obsolete with the stories feature, and now it’s stomping on Pinterest’s territory with the collections feature.